r3boot/hackalendar/README.md

 ~~~~

 # Important
 Since infcloud caches the configuration locally, you MUST reset the cache in order to reload this configuration.
-Whenever you make changes to config/infcloud/*, be sure to run the following script:
+Whenever you make changes to config/infcloud/*, be sure to run the following:
 ~~~~
-$ ./scripts/reset_infcloud_cache.sh
+# make clean all
 ~~~~
 Once you have done this, clear your browser cache for the site you're hosting this thing on to force a reload of the configuration.